Introduction

 In this lab, you will learn how to configure a firewall on Kali Linux using iptables, a powerful tool for managing IP packet filter rules in the Linux kernel.
 The main objective is to understand and apply firewall rules to improve network security by controlling traffic based on IP addresses, ports, and protocols.
 Through step-by-step hands-on activities, you will view current iptables rules, block specific IP addresses, allow traffic on designated ports, and save your configurations.
 Working within a pre-configured Kali Linux container in the LabEx VM environment, you will gain practical skills in managing firewall settings to secure network traffic.

-Viewing Current iptables Rules
+Installing and Viewing iptables Rules

 When you open the terminal in the LabEx VM environment, you will be automatically connected to the Kali Linux container's shell.
 There is no need to manually start the container or enter the shell; the environment is already set up for you.
-Let's begin by exploring the current state of the firewall rules.
+Let's begin by installing iptables and exploring the current state of the firewall rules.

 iptables is a command-line utility that allows you to manage the Linux kernel's IP packet filtering rules.
-These rules determine how network traffic is handledโ€”whether to accept, drop, or redirect packets based on specific criteria like source IP or port numbers.
+These rules determine how network traffic is handled—whether to accept, drop, or redirect packets based on specific criteria like source IP or port numbers.
 Viewing the rules helps you see what policies are currently in place.

 iptables -L -v -n